apache/flink/docs/dev/table/tuning/streaming_aggregation_optimization.md

   .get_configuration()    # set low-level key-value options
   .set_string("table.exec.mini-batch.enabled", "true") # enable mini-batch optimization
   .set_string("table.exec.mini-batch.allow-latency", "5 s") # use 5 seconds to buffer input records
-  .set_string("table.exec.mini-batch.size", "5000"); # the maximum number of records can be buffered by each aggregate operator tasks
+  .set_string("table.exec.mini-batch.size", "5000"); # the maximum number of records can be buffered by each aggregate operator task
 {% endhighlight %}
 </div>
 </div>

 ## Local-Global Aggregation

-Local-Global is proposed to solve data skew problem by dividing an group aggregation into two stages, that is doing local aggregation in upstream firstly, and followed by global aggregation in downstream, which is similar to Combine + Reduce pattern in MapReduce.
+Local-Global is proposed to solve data skew problem by dividing a group aggregation into two stages, that is doing local aggregation in upstream firstly, and followed by global aggregation in downstream, which is similar to Combine + Reduce pattern in MapReduce.
 For example, considering the following SQL:

 {% highlight sql %}
 SELECT color, sum(id)